Missouri Car Accident Settlement Calculator

 Should I accept the insurance company's first offer in Missouri?

 Generally, no. Insurance companies in Missouri typically start with a low offer.
-Our data shows that the average BI claim in Missouri is $254,132, and first offers are frequently well below this.
+The average BI claim payment in Missouri is $26,040 (NAIC 2022), and first offers frequently come in well below case value.
 Under Missouri's pure comparative negligence system, you can recover damages even if partly at fault, which gives you negotiating leverage.

 Other Injury Type Calculators